Melvin Edwards: 2000s: Time in Senegal, retirement from teaching

 With assistance from Keïta, Edwards and Cortez began living part-time in Dakar in 2000, and Edwards secured studio space to make work there.
 Living in Senegal, he began to create new works similar in style to his Lynch Fragments sculptures, but with the addition of metal drainage covers commonly used in the region, onto which he mounted the assemblage forms.
 He and Cortez purchased a larger property in upstate New York around the same time.
 Also in 2000, Edwards mounted a survey of his works in printmaking at the Jersey City Museum, showcasing a range of his printed works along with drawings, notebooks, and several small sculptures.

 Edwards retired from his long-time position teaching at Rutgers University in 2002, and moved the majority of his larger sculptures from New Jersey to storage in New York, although he kept his studio in New Jersey active.
-He maintains art studios in Accord, New York, Plainfield, New Jersey, and Dakar.
-In 2006, his work was included in the survey show Energy/Experimentation: Black Artists and Abstraction, 1964–1980 at the Studio Museum in Harlem, organized by Kellie Jones.
+He maintained art studios in Accord, New York, Plainfield, New Jersey, and Dakar.

+In 2004 and 2005, Edwards was artist-in-residence at Lafayette College with the Experimental Printmaking Institute.
+In 2006, his work was included in thse survey show Energy/Experimentation: Black Artists and Abstraction, 1964–1980 at the Studio Museum in Harlem, organized by Kellie Jones.
 The show aimed to recontextualize the work of black artists such as Edwards whose abstract art had been rejected and labeled regressive by contemporaneous black critics.

 In 2008, he completed Transcendence, a monumental sculpture commissioned for the campus of Lafayette College in Easton, Pennsylvania.
-The work, made of a series of stainless-steel geometric forms and chain links stacked atop one another, is dedicated to the self-emancipated 19th-century ophthalmologist David K. McDonogh, who had been sent to Lafayette by his enslaver in 1838 to be educated for a missionary voyage to Liberia but had refused to be sent to Africa, instead graduating from the university and starting a long medical career in New York.
+The work, made of a series of stainless-steel geometric forms and chain links stacked atop one another, is dedicated to the self-emancipated 19th-century ophthalmologist David K. McDonogh, who had been sent to Lafayette by his enslaver in 1838 to be educated for a missionary voyage to Liberia but had refused to be sent to Africa, instead becoming in 1844 the college's first black graduate, and starting a long medical career in New York.